deeplearningcafe/animespeechdataset/README.md

 The implementation of update annotation_file is differenct for finder and for dataset_manager.
 But as the one in finder should be automatic, there is not problem with the actual implementation.

 Change the log by Raising errors, because I don't know the line where the error was produced.
+Change the code logic, classes have many attributes, we should use parameters in the functions.
+It makes no sense to be storing attributes and then use them as paramters to other functions.

+Update clases attributes to getters and setters.

+In gradio the then() always continues despite the result of the first part.

 # Installation
 We need to include the soundfile.